dterstege/FASTMAP/README.md

 The process of generating a custom atlas is outlined in the following steps:

 **3.1 Collecting Reference Images**.
-All atlases should be based off of something, be it a subset of regions in an existing atlas or clear delinieations in an all-encompassing range of your own samples.
+All atlases should be based off of something.
+This could be a subset of regions in an existing atlas or clearly delineated regions in an all-encompassing range of your own samples.
+These images do not need to be of any particular format or resolution, but should be clear enough for easy tracing of regions of interest.

+**3.2 Region Tracing**.